ADHD shows an aberrant response to expected reward as well as to received reward.

 The increase in dopamine levels can be triggered by various mechanisms.

 3.1.
-Phasic pulses from dopaminergic cells of the VTA¶
+Phasic impulses from dopaminergic cells of the VTA¶

-Mesolimbic dopamine projection from the VTA to the nucleus accumbens is central to reward-driven learning and to motivation to be active for more reward.
+The mesolimbic dopamine projection from the VTA to the nucleus accumbens is a central element for reward-driven learning and for the motivation to be active for more reward.

-The dorsolateral striatum, nucleus accumbens nucleus, and nucleus accumbens shell responded in vitro with different dopamine releases to electrical stimulation of different numbers (single pulse (tonic), 5 pulses, 20 pulses (phasic) at 20 Hz each and 0.5 to 1 ms in length):
+The dorsolateral striatum, the nucleus accumbens core and the nucleus accumbens shell responded in vitro with different dopamine releases to electrical stimulation of different numbers (single pulse (tonic), 5 pulses, 20 pulses (phasic) each at 20 Hz and 0.5 to 1 ms in length):

 - Single pulse (tonic signal)